Quinten Hann: Early life and amateur career

-Born on 4 June 1977 in Wagga Wagga, New South Wales, Hann is the only child in a single parent family.
+Born on 4 June 1977 in Wagga Wagga, New South Wales, Hann is the only child in a single-parent family.
 His father was absent from his life after his parents separated while the family was in Melbourne.
 He attended Redden Catholic College.
 When he turned nine, Hann's mother Amanda purchased a snooker table for him to practise the game.
 He later took up pool at the age of ten after being introduced to it through a friend in Brisbane.
 Hann played pool during the weekends, until his mother swayed him away from playing in public houses.
 She telephoned a snooker coach to teach her son the game.

-In June 1989, at age 12, Hann became the youngest qualifier for the Australian Goldfields Open, only losing in the last 16 stage to the Under-21 national champion Steve Mifsud.
+In June 1989, at age 12, Hann became the youngest qualifier for the Australian men's open snooker championship, only losing in the last 16 stage to the Under-21 national champion Steve Mifsud.
 Although he broke his left wrist in a motorcycle accident which caused him to play in a plaster cast, he won the Victoria Under-12 Championship in March 1990.
 Three months later, Hann finished runner-up in his group at the 1990 IBSF World Under-21 Snooker Championship.
 But with six victories from eight matches, Hann did not qualify for the following rounds due to percentage.
 Hann's mother sold the family's home, car, and some other possessions to finance her son's career, and the family moved from Wagga Wagga to England in late 1989.
 She wrote to Matchroom Sport founder Barry Hearn, who offered his services to Hann.

 At the age of 13, Hann compiled his first century break (a 103) in a match against Melbourne Senior Champion Garry Cullen.
 He later produced a break of 100 at the 1991 World Masters under-16 tournament, making him the youngest player to compile a televised century break.
 He reached the final of the Australian Amateur Championship at age 14 and he then took part in the IBSF World Snooker Championship.
 On 13 October 1991, Hann was given a suspended ban by the Australian Billiards and Snooker Council from all domestic and overseas competitions for spitting on a competitor's mother.
 This was invoked after the New South Wales country junior championship in January 1993 when he swore at the referee following a decision that favoured his opponent and entered the Lithgow Workmen's Club licensed poker-machine area.
 Hann's family appealed the ban to the High Court of Australia, and it was reduced to one year.
 In the meantime, he won the 1992 Australian Open 8-ball Championship, defeating Lou Condo 6–1 in the final and later beat David Gray 11–10 to win the 1994 IBSF World Under-21 Championship.